Skip to main content

 The National Curriculum at upper secondary level aims to give young people a broad education platform.
 It is competence-based.
 All education programmes contain two components which all students must complete: Common Core Subjects (compulsory) and Core Curriculum Options (subjects related to the respective education programmes).

-There are around 160subjects in general upper secondary education.
+There are around 160 subjects in general upper secondary education.
 Please refer to the 14 Common Core Subjects which all pupils must have in the table below.
 The total number of hours for Common Core Subjects over three years is 1683.
 Pupils must, in addition, choose among core curriculum options related to their field of study within General Education with at least 560 hours Core Curriculum options from the selected field of study.
-In addition, they must choose 280 hours of Core Curriculum options from other education programmes in General Studies.
-See table below.
+In addition, they must choose 280 hours of Core Curriculum options from other education programmes in General Studies (see table below).

 The number of teaching hours per subject for upper secondary education and training is defined in each subject curriculum and in the framework regulating the distribution of teaching hours per subject.
-See link (Norwegian only): Framework regulating the distribution of teaching hours in upper secondary education and training

-The general programmes consist of five areas which each qualifying for university entrance.
+The general programmes in upper secondary education consist of five areas which each qualifying for university entrance.
 Each programme area has a set of Core Curriculum options, but pupils can choose Core Curriculum subjects from other programme areas.
 The common core subjects for these programme areas are Norwegian, Mathematics, Natural Science, English, Social Science, Geography, History, Religion and Ethics, and Physical Education.
 All pupils enrolled in programmes for General Studies must complete a compulsory foreign language course (see table below).

 • Programme for Study Specialisation is the largest programme in terms of enrolment.
 It is subdivided into two strands: